-- During the procurement and supply of raw materials, the contractor must, where practicable, use alternative materials and processes which are environmentally friendly (originating from sources which can be shown to be sustainable and which are reusable or can be recycled). - Specifically banned products include: chlorofluorocarbons (CFCs); other ozone depleting chemicals; and timber which does not have a Forest Stewardship Council (FSC) trademark or equivalent.
-PVC products should only be used if there is no practical alternative. - The contractor must pay attention to the emission of pollutants, prevention of ground, water and air contamination, reduction of noise, dirt, energy, use of raw materials and reduction of waste taking the most stringent precautions, to avoid health hazards and ensuring environmental impacts are minimised. - The contractor must advise the HMS Site Management Team immediately, should they receive any positive or negative environmental publicity regarding environmental issues.
+• During the procurement and supply of raw materials, the contractor must, where practicable, use alternative materials and processes which are environmentally friendly

+(originating from sources which can be shown to be sustainable and which are reusable or can be recycled);

+- Specifically banned products include: chlorofluorocarbons (CFCs); other ozone depleting chemicals; and timber which does not have a Forest Stewardship Council (FSC) trademark or equivalent.
+PVC products should only be used if there is no practical alternative; - The contractor must pay attention to the emission of pollutants, prevention of ground, water and air contamination, reduction of noise, dirt, energy, use of raw materials and reduction of waste taking the most stringent precautions, to avoid health hazards and ensuring environmental impacts are minimised; - The contractor must advise the HMS Site Management Team immediately, should they receive any positive or negative environmental publicity regarding environmental issues.

-35. SITE SECURITY ARRANGEMENTS & ACCESS
+36. SITE SECUTIY ARRANGEMENTS AND ACCESS

-- Access to sites is by prior arrangement, and all visitors and deliveries to sites will have to be notified in advance to the HMS Site Manager. - Out of hours, emergency and reactive repairs will receive relevant all communications prior to attending site. - Hazards with regards to access and egress shall be noted in the pre-construction information document and how managed in the construction phase plan. - On all projects, the contractor shall take adequate steps to ensure; the works area is secure to prevent unwanted visitors and segregated at all times - Contractors must ensure that visitors are recorded via a visitor register & appropriate signage is displayed.
+- Access to sites is by prior arrangement, and all visitors and deliveries to sites will have to be notified in advance to the HMS Site Manager; - Out of hours, emergency and reactive repairs will receive relevant all communications prior to attending site; - Hazards with regards to access and egress shall be noted in the pre-construction information document and how managed in the construction phase plan; - On all projects, the contractor shall take adequate steps to ensure; the works area is secure to prevent unwanted visitors and segregated at all times; - Contractors must ensure that visitors are recorded via a visitor register and appropriate signage is displayed.
 All visitors will be subject to a recorded site induction or fully escorted whilst on site by the Site Manager.

-36. WELFARE FACILITIES
+37. WELFARE FACILITIES

-- All welfare facilities will generally be provided by HMS if operating as the Principal Contractor which will be available for use by our partnering contractors and sub-contractors. - Contractors must ensure that facilities are kept in good order, clean and not abused. - If in the event that duties have been delegated to contractors then arrangements regarding welfare facilities and provisions will be agreed in the pre start meeting.
+- All welfare facilities will generally be provided by HMS if operating as the Principal Contractor which will be available for use by our partnering contractors and sub-contractors; - Contractors must ensure that facilities are kept in good order, clean and not abused; - If in the event that duties have been delegated to contractors, then arrangements regarding welfare facilities and provisions will be agreed in the pre start meeting.

-37. SUPERVISION AND MONITORING
+38. SUPERVISION AND MONITORING

-- The contractor must ensure that his/her employees are adequately supervised and monitored to ensure that they are working in a safe manner. - The contractor shall carry out regular health and safety site inspections of their employees and subcontractors on HMS sites and record the findings.
-The report must be provided to HMS within 24 hours of the inspection being carried out.
-All actions must be raised with the site manager while on site. - The frequency of site health and safety inspections to be carried out by the contractor will be agreed at the project pre-start meeting. - The contractor may be visited by a HMS or Torus Group representative whilst undertaking work on behalf of HMS.
-Visits may be on an ad-hoc basis or may be planned (with prior notice given).

-• All contractors working on behalf of HMS may be subject to a full Occupational Health and Safety Management (OHSM) Review.
-The purpose of such visits is to identify the extent of compliance in relation to quality, safety, health and environmental issues.
+- The contractors must ensure that his/her employees are adequately supervised and monitored to ensure that they are working in a safe manner; - The contractors shall carry out safety tours monitoring the safety performance of employees and sub-contractors and record the findings; - The contractors may be visited by a HMS or Torus Group representative whilst undertaking work on behalf of HMS.
+Visits may be on an ad-hoc basis or may be planned (with prior notice given); - All contractors working on behalf of HMS may be subject to a full Occupational Health and Safety Management (OHSM) Review.
+The purpose of such visits is to identify the extent of compliance in relation to quality, health, safety and environmental issues.